Student Class Attendance Policy

 If suspension occurs at the end of the spring semester, ineligibility includes: summer term (which includes Maymester), fall semester, spring semester and summer term.

 If suspension occurs at the end of the fall semester, ineligibility includes: spring semester, summer term (which includes Maymester), and fall semester.

 ||University Dismissal - No readmission possible

 Academic Suspension is a period of time away from Belmont meant to encourage the student to seek to develop habits that will contribute to the student’s academic success if they return to Belmont.
 As a result of being placed on academic suspension all courses that the student registered for in a future term (for example, through priority registration) are automatically dropped from the student’s schedule.
-In addition, during the period of the suspension Belmont does not accept any credit in transfer from another institution.
-If another institution elects to admit a Belmont student during that student’s academic suspension from Belmont, any courses completed at the other institution during the student’s academic suspension will not transfer back to Belmont University.
+In addition, during the period of the suspension Belmont does not accept any credit in transfer from another institution, unless the student is approved for “concurrent enrollment” prior to taking the course.

 Academic Stipulations upon Return

 Upon return with a status of Academic Suspension in the prior semester of enrollment the student will be automatically placed under Academic Stipulations (student status will show as Probation while attending that semester).

 The student should meet with their academic advisor and plan a schedule to primarily repeat courses of a “D” or “F.” If the student’s GPA in the returning semester is below a 2.0 the student is suspended again immediately with no appeal possible.
 The third suspension results in University Dismissal with no readmission possible.